 You can improve the quality of your Software Architecture Design by using the following 10 tips.
-I use these 10 tips or guidelines daily and they have helped me creating high quality Software Architectures.
+I use these 10 tips or guidelines daily and they have helped me in creating high quality Software Architectures.
 Describing your software architecture design is useful for any type of project, it will share the design of the system among your stakeholder.

 - Based on non functional requirements